Jieiku/abridge/README.md

 ### Consolidate two search js files into one:

 Optionally you can serve a single js file for the search instead of a separate index by combining the two:
-(although I am not sure how to accomplish this if your using the theme as a submodule)
+(although I am not sure how to accomplish this if your using the theme as a submodule, maybe you can use a git action for this command depending on your hosting provider.)

 First comment out this line in config.toml: